jshom/csci-4964-cabbage/paper/paper.md

 ### Text Generation

+Text generation is done through taking a seed of tokens of length $l$, The same
+$l$ as used in training.
+Then, the model predicts the next word, shifts the sequence forward by a word, then uses that trailing seed that now has one predicted word.
+As this process continues, the model will then be predicting words based on other predicted words leading to text generation of any arbitrary length.

 # Use of Cognitive Technologies

 We used IBM Watson technologeis that made it easy to convert text to speech and